 Examples

-- Extensions, outbuildings, fences, erected without planning permission unauthorised advertisements displayed with limited adverse visual impact
+- Untidy land reports extensions, outbuildings, fences, erected without planning permission, unauthorised advertisements displayed with limited adverse visual impact.

 When we will provide an update

-We will update you if we request a retrospective application from the owner or occupier and tell you the outcome of the case once decided.
+We will update you if we request a retrospective application from the owner/occupier and tell you the outcome of the case once decided.
 But we will not usually make contact unless we require further information from you.

-We will also notify you of the priority level given to the case, why we have assigned this priority and what steps, if any, we propose to take, in accordance with the timescales outlined above.
+We will also notify you of the priority level given to the case, in accordance with the timescales outlined above.

 - the seriousness of the breach